 - When ready to bake, preheat the oven to 350 and line two baking sheets with parchment paper.
 Arrange cookie dough portions on the sheets, spacing 2 ½ inches apart.
 For thinner cookies, press the balls down into rounds.
 If you want chewier centers, leave as balls.

-- Bake one sheet at a time for 8 to 10 minutes or until edges are browned and centers are still slightly pale.
+- Bake one sheet at a time for 8 to 10 minutes (may take up to 12) or until edges are browned and centers are still slightly pale.
 Pull from oven and let cool on sheet for 10 minutes.
 Transfer to a wire rack and let cool.
 They will be very soft, but will firm up as they cool.

 Thanks Jennifer!